 The exchange offer was treated as an extinguishment of the March Notes in accordance with Emerging Issues Task Force No. 96-19, "Debtors Accounting for a Modification or Exchange of Debt Instruments."
-The exchange resulted in a \$1,663 loss from extinguishment of the March Notes, write down of \$352 of deferred issue costs in other assets, \$189 of contra liability deferred issuance costs, and \$1,122 of debt discount as a result of the change in carrying value of exchanged notes.
+The exchange resulted in a \$2,941 loss from extinguishment of the March Notes, which consisted of write down of \$352 of deferred issue costs in other assets, \$670 of debt discount, and an increase of \$1,919 in conversion feature liability as a result of the change in carrying value of exchanged notes.

 In connection with the private exchange offer, the Company issued \$250 of private placement notes to certain Placement Agents as issuance costs.
 Of the \$250 notes issued, \$125 was paid in the form of long-term notes which is due in 2007 with interest rate of 6% per annum (July 2007 Notes) and \$125 was paid in the form of short-term notes which is due in 2005 with interest rate of 10% per annum (July 2005 Notes).
 The Short-Term and July 2007 Notes are convertible into Common Stock at \$2.00 and \$1.00, respectively, and have the same terms as the Exchange Notes issued to the investors.
-Further, a beneficial conversion feature was recorded from the \$125 July 2007 Notes issued to Placement Agents of \$29 during August 2004.
+Further, \$143 of original fair value of the embedded conversion feature of the \$250 notes issued to Placement Agents was recorded as conversion feature liabilities during August 2004.

 The Company was obligated, pursuant to a Registration Rights Agreement, as amended by the Exchange Notes, between the Company, the Placement Agents and the note holders to file a registration statement with the Securities and Exchange Commission ("SEC") to register the shares of Common Stock issuable upon conversion of the notes payable and the related warrants within 90 days following the effective closing date of the exchange notes (July 29, 2004), and to use best efforts to cause such registration statement to become effective within 60 days following the SEC's first written comments on the registration statement.
-Further, if the Company is not in compliance with the registration or listing requirements, the holders have rights to late registration payments equal to between 2% and 3% of the purchase price paid for the unconverted notes for the first 30 business days of late registration, and 1% and 3% for each

-30 business days thereafter, but no more than 18% of the purchase price of the unconverted note balance.
+Further, if the Company is not in compliance with the registration or listing requirements, the holders have rights to late registration payments equal to between 2% and 3% of the purchase price paid for the unconverted notes for the first 30 business days of late registration, and 1% and 3% for each 30 business days thereafter, but no more than 18% of the purchase price of the unconverted note balance.
 Late registration fee of \$856 has been accrued as interest expense as of March 31, 2005.

 Interest payments are due quarterly, and failure to make timely interest payments will result in increase in interest rate to 10% and 14% on the 6% and 10% senior convertible notes ("Default Rates").
 The Default Rates became effective on April 1, 2005 from non-payment of a scheduled interest payment.
-The Company became compliant with timely interest payments during the third quarter of fiscal year 2006, and as of March 31, 2006, the Company has complied with all scheduled interest payments.
+The Company became compliant with timely interest payments during the third quarter of fiscal year 2005, and as of March 31, 2006, the Company has complied with all scheduled interest payments.